Correcting Run-on Sentences

 Students need to recognize when a sentence is 2 sentences run together so they can correct their error.

-• One clue that a sentence may be a run-on sentence is whenever a sentence is 10 or more words long.
-That can mean the sentence should be double checked to make sure it was written correctly and is not 2 or more sentences run together.
+• Long sentences: One clue that a sentence may be a run-on sentence is whenever a sentence is 10 or more words long.
+That can mean the sentence should be double checked to make sure it is not 2 or more sentences run together.

 • A sentence should be 1 complete thought: